BillQK/gitlock/README.md

 ./scripts/prepare_git_log.sh --repo ./my_project --since 2023-01-01 --until 2023-06-30 --output h1_2023_log.txt

 # Analyze the filtered log
-gitlock_holmes hotspots --repo recent_log.txt --dir ./my_project
+gitlock hotspots --repo recent_log.txt --dir ./my_project
 ```

 ## FAQ

 **Q: How is cyclomatic complexity calculated?**
-A: GitlockHolmes uses language-specific analyzers to calculate cyclomatic complexity by counting decision points (if statements, loops, etc.).
+A: Gitlock uses language-specific analyzers to calculate cyclomatic complexity by counting decision points (if statements, loops, etc.).
 We support Elixir, JavaScript, Python, and more.

 **Q: How many commits should I analyze?**
 A: For most repositories, analyzing 3-6 months of history provides a good balance between meaningful insights and performance.
 You can use the `--since` parameter or `prepare_git_log.sh` script to limit the history.

 **Q: Are binary files included in the analysis?**
-A: GitlockHolmes identifies binary files and excludes them from complexity analysis, but still includes them in coupling and revision-based analyses.
+A: Gitlock identifies binary files and excludes them from complexity analysis, but still includes them in coupling and revision-based analyses.

 **Q: How is the "risk score" calculated?**
 A: The risk score is a combination of complexity, change frequency, and size factors.
 The formula gives more weight to files that are both complex and frequently changed.